Arindam1012/loc8r/README.md

 # loc8r

-To install packages, create a package.json file and run
+To install packages, create a package.json file, add the necessary dependencies and run

 $ npm install